drzastwakamil/prompcik-chrome-extension/README.md

 - 💬 **Interactive Popup**: Control panel to trigger different actions
 - 🐱 **API Integration**: Fetches data from external APIs (The Cat API & Cat Facts) and displays it in the DOM
 - 🛡️ **On-demand Fact-check**: Start a selection mode, hover to highlight, click an element to fact-check its text; shows a loading overlay and a mocked result
+ - 🧰 **Floating Toolbar**: A small draggable toolbar appears on every page with a Fact-check button

 ## Installation